Trump calls on European allies to take back captured ISIS fighters

 But accepting and prosecuting returnees who committed crimes isn't a simple task.
 Not all Westerners who joined the group were fighters and the depth of their involvement isn't always clear.

-Earlier in the week the news that British teen Shamima Begum is now pregnant in a refugee camp and asking to come home, after running away to Syria in 2015 to join ISIS, set off a fierce public debate over whether she and others like her can be rehabilitated.
+Earlier in the week the news that British teen Shamima Begum was now pregnant in a refugee camp and asking to come home after running away to Syria in 2015 to join ISIS set off a fierce public debate over whether she and others like her can be rehabilitated.

+The news Sunday that Begum had now reportedly given birth to the baby, from whom she had pleaded not to be separated if she does return to Britain, could further complicate matters.

 "Somebody who has spent a lot of time in the caliphate is likely to be radicalized, and women are as capable of committing terrorist acts as men," said NBC News security analyst Duncan Gardham of Begum.
 "It may be a difficult task to make sure she is not radicalized and ensure that she's not a threat."